hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 applications can be difficult.
 As such, a path element might decide to generate a path declaration using the following key/value pairs:

-* ecn (True, major type 7): congestion has been detected
+"ecn" (True, major type 7)
+: congestion has been detected

-[EDITOR'S NOTE (bht): we probably want to track current proposals to improve ECN resolution.
-DCTCP uses higher marking rate and lower response rate to get high resolution marking; we have ints, which are much more powerful.
-The main problem in my mind is figuring out a marking scheme that the midpoint can trivially measure and the endpoint can always correctly react to.
-Talk to Mirja Kuehlewind, she's spent a lot of time thinking about this...]
+[EDITOR'S NOTE: we will track current proposals to improve ECN resolution here.
+DCTCP uses higher marking rate and lower response rate to get high resolution marking; we have ints, which are much more powerful, if we can find an algorithm simple enough for path elements to use.]

 ### Path element identity

 Path elements can describe themselves using the following key/value pairs:

-* description (text string, major type 3): the name of the software, hardware, product, etc. that generated the declaration
+"description" (text string, major type 3)
+: the name of the software, hardware, product, etc. that generated the declaration

-* version (text string, major type 3): the version of the software, hardware, prodct, etc. that generated the declaration
+"version" (text string, major type 3)
+: the version of the software, hardware, product, etc. that generated the declaration

-* caps (byte string, major type 2): a hash of the capabilities of the software, hardware, prodct, etc. that generated the declaration [TO BE DESCRIBED]
+"caps" (byte string, major type 2)
+: a hash of the capabilities of the software, hardware, product, etc. that generated the declaration [TO BE DESCRIBED]

+"ttl" (unisigned integer, major type 0)
+: IP time to live / IPv6 Hop Limit of associated device [EDITOR'S NOTE: more detail is required on how this is calculated]

 ### Maximum Datagram Size